Thursday, October 30, 2014

 Except for me.

-I immediately took the opportunity to swing a swift, concentrated blow to Redmond's ribs with my elbow, grabbing his firing arm by the wrist while twisting with such brutal torque that he flipped and fell to the stained wood floor.
+I immediately took the opportunity to swing a swift, concentrated blow to Pointe's ribs with my elbow, grabbing his firing arm by the wrist while twisting with such brutal torque that he flipped and fell to the stained wood floor.
 I was so overly aggressive that we both crashed and tumbled, spilling from the foyer into the living room like human tumbleweeds, knocking over an ebony end table and a ceramic lamp that sounded like an explosive near my head.

-Roland grab Redmond's gun, while Nigella Diamond stood stifled in the same spot as when she entered.
+Roland grab Pointe's gun, while Veronique Merchant stood stifled in the same spot as when she entered.

 But that wasn't the end of it.

 I guess Bella actually like me after all.
 The security chief hollered loudly over a mixture of busy growls and tearing of fabric and flesh as the mastiff went to work on his leg, sensing his bad intentions on her turf.
-The whole commotion might have looked indeed sorrowful, considering the size of Redmond's bulging eyes.
+The whole commotion might have looked indeed sorrowful, considering the size of Pointe's bulging eyes.
 But I guess he had violated the wrong house with the wrong dog at the wrong time.

 “A-A-A-H-H-H!!!
 Fucking dog!!!” he screamed again.
 “Get this fucking mutt off of me!!!”